 Section 4.
 General Supervision over Committees and Sections.
-Notwithstanding any other provision of these Bylaws and subject to any rules established by the House of Delegates, all committees, sections and divisions of sections shall be subject to such rules as the Executive Committee may promulgate to supervise and coordinate the action and functioning of all committees (other than the Nominating Committee) and of all sections, and divisions of sections, including limitations upon the issuance of public statements by committees, sections, and divisions of sections or members thereof as may be deemed appropriate.
+Notwithstanding any other provision of these Bylaws and subject to any rules established by the House of Delegates, all committees, sections and divisions of sections shall be subject to such rules as the Executive Committee may promulgate to supervise and coordinate the action and functioning of all committees (other than the Nominating Committee) and of all sections, and divisions of sections, including limitations upon the issuance of public statements by committees, sections, and divisions of sections of sections of sections are may be deemed appropriate.